 6 The Role Of The Struggle For Rights In The Achievement Of Effective Compliance With Transnational Private Regulations

-Gabriel Webber Ziero holds a PhD in International and European Law (Roma Tre University) and an LLM in Public International Law with emphasis on Peace, Justice and Development (Leiden University).
+Gabriel Webber Ziero holds a PhD in international and European law (Roma Tre University) and an LLM in public international law with emphasis on peace, justice, and development (Leiden University).
 Moreover, Gabriel is habilitated to practice as a barrister by the Brazilian Bar Association and a lecturer in the Certificate of Advanced Studies in Sustainable Finance of the University of Zurich and often collaborates with teaching activities in different universities.
-Gabriel is a senior consultant specialized in strategic regulatory compliance in the areas of sustainable finance and corporate responsibility at ECOFACT.
+Gabriel is the Head of Regulatory Advisory at ECOFACT where he is responsible for helping clients prepare and implement compliance strategies that address sustainable finance and corporate responsibility requirements.